-- a.
-The state of emergency as a result of COVID-19 continues to directly impact the ability of the members of City Council and the members of the City's subordinate Committee's, Commission's, and Boards to meet safely in person; and - b.
-The State of California and the City of Sebastopol continue to impose or recommend measures to promote social distancing. - c.
+a.
+The state of emergency as a result of COVID-19 continues to directly impact the ability of the members of City Council and the members of the City's subordinate Committee's, Commission's, and Boards to meet safely in person; and b.
+The State of California and the City of Sebastopol continue to impose or recommend measures to promote social distancing.

+c.
 Resolution needs to be submitted to Council every 30 days.
-Last approval: August 31, 2022 a.
-Needs to be approved every 60 days.
-Last approval: August 2, 2022 (needs to be approved by October 2, 2022 (October 4th 2022 Council meeting is beyond the deadline) (Next approval scheduled for November 15, 2022)
+Last approval: August 31, 2022 (Next approval scheduled for October 18, 2022) Minute Order Number: 2022-264